-Questions like these are almost always asked by the talented international and overseas doctors the Remedium team place in the NHS.
+Questions like these are almost always asked by the talented international and overseas doctors we place in the NHS.
 Unlike private practices and some public health services, the UK’s NHS has a carefully mapped out pay banding model from which all salaries are calculated.

 While this has been incredibly valuable in ensuring every NHS staff member receives a fair and proper salary, it does leave many international doctors confused.
 Unless you understand the NHS banding and pay scales, as well as how they’re applied to doctors, it can be difficult to work out the salary you can expect as a doctor in the NHS.

 The NHS and culture of the UK continue to draw international doctors from around the world.
 They’re readily welcomed by the NHS, which has relied upon international doctors since its inception.
-However, many of the permanent doctors we’ve placed in the NHS was a little confused at first by the NHS’s incredibly niche way of calculating salaries, payscales, and banding.
+However, many of the permanent doctors we’ve placed in the NHS were a little confused at first by the NHS’s way of calculating salaries, pay scales, and banding.
 The NHS pay system for Doctors can seem a bit daunting at first, but once it’s broken down it’s not as complex as it initially appears.

 Note from Remedium: We originally posted this blog in 2021.
-It has been updated to reflect the current NHS pay scales and NHS banding as of August 2022.
+It has been updated to reflect the current NHS pay scales and NHS banding, and 6% pay uplift agreed in July 2023.

 NHS bands explained

 Positions in the NHS come with an attached band.
-These bands are mostly consistent throughout the NHS, with nurses, clerical and ancillary staff, and even maintenance and janitorial teams all pay-calculated against the banding system.
+These bands are mostly consistent throughout the NHS, with nurses, clerical and ancillary staff, and even maintenance and janitorial teams all paid according to the banding system.
 There are 9 bands in total.
-These bands are also divided into sub-bands, i.e bands 8a, 8b, 8c etc. NHS pay bands do not represent flat salaries.
-There are tiers and scales within each band, but NHS job vacancies usually include details of the band rather than the actual salary.
+NHS pay bands do not represent flat salaries – bands are also divided into sub-bands, i.e bands 8a, 8b, 8c etc. There are tiers and scales within each band, but NHS job vacancies usually include details of the band rather than the actual salary.

 However, this pay system does not include doctors.
 Doctors, dentists, and senior managers have their own pay scales outside of standard NHS banding.